Catarina M. Rato MBACP (Accred) Individuals; Couples; Supervision

 Free half hour introductory session.

-Couples therapy sessions are charged at £60 per session.
+Couples counselling £60 per session.

 My work reflects the principles of the Person-Centred approach, that the individual is a person of worth and value with vast resources for growth, change, and self-determination.